davidwkaiser/todo-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## About Me
+I am a graduate of Dev Bootcamp, I'm looking for my first dev job.
+I know Ruby / Rails, JavaScript / jQuery / AJAX, HTML / CSS, and SQL.
+I've used Ionic (Angular for mobile), but don't remember much about it.
+I'm teaching myself
+Node.JS and Angular 2.
+I recently attended Angular Summit 2017 and an Angular workshop / MeetUp, I'm serious about learning Angular 2.

+I'm a leader, I'm responsible, and I'm low drama.

+See my portfolio at davidwkaiser.squarespace.com
+See my LinkedIn at linkedin.com/in/davidwkaiser
+And, well, you've already found my GitHub…